junxit/us-congress-bills-117/bill.md

   >   - **(A)** shall require that each expression of interest to bid for a lease under this section and each bid for a lease under this section shall include the name of the person for whom such expression of interest or bid is submitted; and
   >   - **(B)** shall promptly publish each such name.

 - **(b)** *Notice requirements* Section 17(f) of the Mineral Leasing Act (30 U.S.C.
-226(f)) is amended by striking “At least” and all that follows through “agencies.” and inserting the following:
+226(f)) is amended by striking “(f) At least” and all that follows through “agencies.” and inserting the following:
+  > - **(f)** *Requirements prior to offering lands for lease*
   >   - **(1)** *Required notice* At least 45 days before offering lands for lease under this section, and at least 30 days before approving applications for permits to drill under the provisions of a lease, modifying the terms of any lease issued under this section, or granting a waiver, exception, or modification of any stipulation of a lease issued under this section, the Secretary shall provide notice of the proposed action to—
   >     - **(A)** the general public by posting such notice in the appropriate local office and on the electronic website of the leasing and land management agencies offering the lands for lease;
   >     - **(B)** all surface land owners in the area of the lands being offered for lease; and
   >     - **(C)** the holders of special recreation permits for commercial use, competitive events, and other organized activities on the lands being offered for lease.
   >   - **(2)** *Required information*

 - **(c)** *Surface owner protection* Section 17 of the Mineral Leasing Act (30 U.S.C.
 226), is amended by adding at the end the following:
   > - **(r)** *Post-Lease surface use agreement*